Chiari Malformation

 What is chiari malformation?

 Chiari malformation is a condition where part of the brain extends into the spinal canal.
-Chiari malformations are relatively rare—affecting less than one in 1000 people—and are often asymptomatic.
+This condition is relatively rare—affecting less than one in 1000 people—and is often asymptomatic.
 Of the symptoms that do occur, headaches are the most common.
 While Chiari malformation is something people are born with, in the majority of cases people do not experience symptoms until later in childhood or even adulthood.

 The most common type of Chiari malformation is Type 1.
-The extension of brain tissue into the spinal canal sounds serious, and can be for some patients, but it’s not always true that Chiari malformations require treatment.
+The extension of brain tissue into the spinal canal sounds serious, and can be for some patients, but it’s not always true that this condition requires treatment.
 Severity ranges from person to person, and the symptoms and treatment plan often depend on what type of Chiari malformation is present.
 The most severe versions of a Chiari malformation is type 2,3 and 4 which are rare pediatric forms.

 What are the different types of chiari malformation?

 There are four types of Chiari malformation.
-Chiari Type 1 is by far the most common we see.
-Chiari Types 2,3 and 4 are uncommon pediatric disorders typically diagnosed at birth.
+Chiari Type 1 is by far the most common we see, while Types 2,3 and 4 are uncommon pediatric disorders typically diagnosed at birth.

 Chiari malformation type 1 is the most common we see in Neurosurgical practice.
 It occurs when the lower part of the cerebellum extends below the skull base and into the upper spinal canal.
 The lower brainstem, upper spinal cord and cerebellum are all crowded together at the skull base and therefore will be under some pressure.
 Pressure on the brain stem, spinal cord and cerebellum is often what leads to symptoms.
 Those symptoms can include neck pain, frontal or occipital headaches, numbness or tingling in the arms or legs, clumsiness, difficulty with fine motor activity of the hands, imbalance, dizziness, difficulty swallowing, and speech problems.